 Assessment at ArtCenter is a faculty-driven, systematic approach to gathering and reviewing evidence of student learning to better understand what our students know, understand, and can do with their knowledge as a result of their educational experiences.
 Assessment results are used to improve students' learning and to inform the department's program review self-study.

 ArtCenter’s Course Evaluation process is an essential part of ArtCenter’s efforts to offer an excellent education and to recruit and promote good teaching.
 It provides an opportunity to get feedback from students about the instruction they receive from their faculty in their courses.
-Course Evaluations are available to faculty and chairs to assist them with course planning,
+Course Evaluations are available to faculty and chairs to assist them with course planning, curriculum and pedagogy.

 Although completing course evaluations is an optional activity, the information they provide is extremely valuable.
 Students have until the beginning of Break Week 1 to complete their course evaluations.
 Individual student responses are confidential.

-The course evaluation system is accessible by laptop, tablet, or
+The course evaluation system is accessible by laptop, tablet, or smartphone, available 24 hours during the course evaluation period.

-The Office of Institutional Research (IR) analyzes, reports and provides leadership for the College on data and reporting for the purposes of promoting an evidence-based
+The Office of Institutional Research (IR) analyzes, reports and provides leadership for the College on data and reporting for the purposes of promoting an evidence-based decision-making environment.
+This includes, but is not limited to, reporting to external agencies (mandatory reporting as well as voluntary surveys) and reporting to internal decision-making constituents such as the Board of Trustees.

 Additionally, the IR office supports and partners with key departments, such as Enrollment Management, Admissions, the Provost, Financial Aid, Center for the Student Experience and Alumni Relations among other offices and committees and to provide meaningful data and reports to help in strategic decision-making.
+The office adheres to the Association for Institutional Research's Code of Ethics.

 The Office of Institutional Research together with Academic Affairs is part of the Center for Educational Effectiveness.